FairwindsOps/goldilocks/README.md

 kubectl label ns goldilocks goldilocks.fairwinds.com/vpa-update-mode="auto"
 ```

-#### Deployment Exclusions
+#### Deployment Specifications

-If you do not want a specific Deployment to have a VPA you can annotate the
+If you want a specific Deployment to have a VPA in a specific update mode,
-Deployment with `goldilocks.fairwinds.com/vpa-opt-out=true` to exclude a
+then you can annotate the Deployment with `goldilocks.fairwinds.com/vpa-update-mode=<mode>`
-specific Deployment in a Namespace (regardless of labeling on the Namespace).
+to control the update mode for a specific Deployment in a Namespace (regardless of labeling on the Namespace).

 ### create-vpas